Skip to main content

 Subsection 5.5.1 Raw Merge Conflict Information

-After completing Section 5.4 the README.md file should be open in your editor and the raw merge conflict information should be displayed.
+After completing SectionΒ 5.4Β Merging the main Branch into a Feature Branch the README.md file should be open in your editor and the raw merge conflict information should be displayed.

 If you are not seeing the README.md file open it from the EXPLORER pane.
 If you are not seeing the merge conflict information, scroll through the README.md file to the location where you made your change.
 The raw merge conflict information should appear there.
-If it does not, return to Section 5.4 and try to correct the issue.
+If it does not, return to SectionΒ 5.4Β Merging the main Branch into a Feature Branch and try to correct the issue.

 Exercises